jotadwright/babel/applications/semantic-frame-extractor/Log.md

 * due to.prep
 * result in.v

-At the moment, pronominal resolutions are not taken into consideration and negations are not treated specially.
+At the moment, pronominal resolutions are not taken into consideration and negations are not treated.

-For grammar engineering and general evaluation purposes, the annotations are divided into a training set (`111-causation-frame-annotations.json`) and a test set (`63-causation-frame-annotations.json`).
+For grammar engineering and general evaluation purposes, the annotations are divided into a training set (`199-causation-frame-annotations.json`) and a test set (`164-causation-frame-annotations.json`).

 ## Incremental evaluation results for sentences with "due to"